 Approach Strength Training Correctly

-Strength training is a good way to proceed after you finish stretching.
+Strength training is a fantastic way to proceed after you finish stretching.
 Try picking two exercises that go well together.
-For example, you could go for one of these pairs: front squats and Romanian deadlifts, front squats and pull-ups, deadlifts and presses, or presses and pull-ups.
+For example, you could go for one of these pairs: squats and bench press, squats and pull-ups, deadlifts and shoulder press, or kettlebell swings and bench press.

 Don’t Neglect the Cardio Exercises

-Similarly to how you approach strength training, you should cycle between easier and more difficult cardio exercises.
+Similar to the way you approach strength training, you should cycle between easier and more difficult cardio exercises.
 There are many activities you can perform, which will work wonders on your health (and weight).